Luis-Tanese/Simple-Chatbot/README.md

 # About
 This project was created for fun and to explore how APIs work.
-It demonstrates a simple chatbot using Node.js, OpenAI's Gemini API, and other helpful tools.
+It shows a simple chatbot using Node.js, OpenAI's Gemini API, and other helpful tools.
 Follow the instructions below to set it up and start chatting.

 ## Setup
 ### Prerequisites